localstack/docs/content/en/getting-started/auth-token.md

   - LOCALSTACK_AUTH_TOKEN=${LOCALSTACK_AUTH_TOKEN- }
 ```

-You can set the auth token manually, or you can use the `export` command to set the auth token in your current shell session.
-The auth token will be passed into your LocalStack container, such that the key activation can take place.
+You can manually set the Auth Token, or use the `export` command to establish the Auth Token in your current shell session.
+This ensures the Auth Token is transmitted to your LocalStack container, enabling key activation.

 ## Licensing-related configuration

-If you want to make sure that LocalStack is only started if you can activate LocalStack Pro or Enterprise, or if you wish to suppress licensing-related error messages, take a look at our [configuration guide]({{< ref "configuration.md#localstack-pro">}}) regarding LocalStack Pro.
+To ensure that LocalStack only starts when you can activate LocalStack Pro or Enterprise, or if you want to avoid licensing-related error messages, refer to our [configuration guide](https://docs.localstack.cloud/references/configuration/#localstack-pro) about LocalStack Pro.

 ## Checking license activation

-The easiest way to check if LocalStack is activated is to query the health endpoint for a list of the running services:
+The simplest method to verify if LocalStack is active is by querying the health endpoint for a list of running services:

 {{< command >}}
 $ curl localhost:4566/_localstack/health | jq
 {{< / command >}}

-If a Pro-only [service]({{< ref "aws" >}}) -- like [XRay]({{< ref "xray" >}}) -- is running, LocalStack has started successfully.
-You can also check the logs of the LocalStack container to see if the activation was successful.
+If you see a Pro-only service, like [XRay](https://docs.localstack.cloud/user-guide/aws/xray), listed as running, it indicates that LocalStack has started successfully.
+Another way to confirm this is by checking the logs of the LocalStack container for a message indicating successful license activation:

 {{< command >}}
 [...]
 Successfully activated license